-Food restriction for rodents in excess of these guidelines must be reviewed by the veterinary staff and referred to the IACUC for review and action as appropriate.
+Food restriction for rodents outside of these guidelines must be reviewed by the veterinary staff and the IACUC.

 2. McCay, C.M., Crowell, M.F. & Maynard, L.A.
 The effect of retarded growth upon the length of life and upon the ultimate body size.
 J Nutr 10, 63-79 (1935).

 3. Keenan, K.P., Hoe, C.M., Mixson, L., McCoy, C.L., Coleman, J.B., Mattson, B.A., Ballam, G.A., Gumprecht, L.A. & Soper, K.A.
 Diabesity: a polygenic model of dietaryinduced obesity from ad libitum overfeeding of Sprague-Dawley rats and its modulation by moderate and marked dietary restriction.
 Toxicol Pathol 33, 650-674 (2005).

 4. Rowland, N.E.
 Food or fluid restriction in common laboratory animals: balancing welfare considerations with scientific inquiry.
 Comp Med 57, 149-160 (2007).

 5. Health Research Extension Act of 1985.
 Animals in Research.
 Public Law 99-158, November 20 (1985).